arieh/ScrollBar/Docs/ScrollerBar.md

 ### Arguments:

 1. pixels (`int` - optional) - how many pixels to increase.
-If non supplied will use the `steps` option
+If not supplied will use the `steps` option.

 ScrollerBar : Events {#ScrollerBar:Events}
 ---------------
- * `increase`  - fired when the is an increase in the scroller.
-Will pass the number of pixels moved as an argument
+ * `increase`  - fired when there is an increase in the scroller.
+Will pass the number of pixels moved as an argument.
- * `decrease` - fired when the is a decrease in the scroller.
-Will pass the number of pixels moved as an argument
+ * `decrease` - fired when there is a decrease in the scroller.
+Will pass the number of pixels moved as an argument.